Magical winter wedding at the West Tower

-They wanted a winter wedding before Christmas at a venue close to their home, so that family and friends could celebrate with them in beautiful surroundings without too much fuss.
+They wanted a winter wedding with a Christmas theme close to their home, so that family and friends could celebrate with them in beautiful surroundings without too much fuss.

 Here is their story…

-I think we were the first wedding to have used these new rooms which allow the bride to get ready on-site before gaining access to the main bridal suite in the house after mid-day.
+I think we were the first wedding to have used these new rooms which allow the bride to get ready on-site before gaining access to the main bridal suite in the main house after mid-day.

-Sophia did her makeup with hair by Laura Beesley.
-The girls all wore matching Pj’s, personalised silk dressing gowns and had a couple of glasses of champagne.
+Sophia did her own makeup with hair by Laura Beesley.
+The girls all wore matching PJs, and personalised silk dressing gowns, and had a couple of glasses of champagne.

-The gown was customised by having the sleeves removed from the dress and complimented with a pair of Jimmy Choo Cinderella shoes and ivory bouquet.
+The gown was customised by having the sleeves removed from the dress and complimented with a pair of Jimmy Choo Cinderella shoes and an ivory bouquet.

 The first dance was Sophia’s favourite part of the wedding.
 She felt like she could relax knowing that everything had gone to plan and everyone was having a good time.

-Catering was done in house and on the menu, they had the option of chicken or pork and the guests remarked they all liked the food.
+Catering was done in-house and on the menu, they had the option of chicken or pork and the guests remarked they all liked the food.

 Sophia says that her one big wedding tip would be to pick your wedding dress 8 months before the wedding as a dress can take 6 months to make and deliver.

-The photography can easily get overlooked when you’re busy choosing chair covers and planning the seating arrangements, but the photographer spends the day with you and after all, is said and done, the photos are all you have left.”
+The photography can easily get overlooked when you’re busy with the seating arrangements, but the photographer spends the day with you and after all, the photos are all you have left.”

 Reflecting on her West Tower winter wedding, Sophia said:

 “We did a ‘bridal reveal’ which I highly recommend.
 It was a lovely moment slowing things down and seeing my Dad at the bottom of the West Tower stairs”

-The picture is natural and it was taken in ‘the moment’ as the couple walked down the aisle minutes after saying “I do.”
+The picture is natural and was taken in ‘the moment as the couple walked down the aisle minutes after saying “I do.”

 However, the picture is now her favourite from the day and she stated: “You can feel how proud I am and how much I love my son in that picture.”

 Kale added; “Imagine if Wes had tried to pose this picture, it would only represent the photographer saying ‘give your son a hug’ but this image is so much more.”

 Photography was important to the couple, so they decided to move the ceremony back an hour.
 This was a smart move and allowed time for some evening portraits that would have been missed.